jakobrs/hostdir/README.md

-# host (temporary name)
+# hostdir (temporary name)

-Hosts a folder using https
+Hosts a folder using http

 ***VERY work-in-progress***